malwarebo/conductor/config/db/README.md

 # Database Setup Instructions

-This document explains how to set up the PostgreSQL database for the Gopay payment orchestration system.
+This document explains how to set up the PostgreSQL database for the Conductor payment orchestration system.
 We use GORM as our ORM for database operations.

 ## Prerequisites